Service is not a position in a committee; it is a posture in the heart.

-The Ontario Regional Service Committee of Narcotics Anonymous meets the third Sunday in January, April, July and October at 10am EST on the Zoom platform.
-Anyone can join us.
+The Ontario Regional Service Committee of Narcotics Anonymous meets the third Sunday in January, April, July and October at 10am EST. Anyone can join us.
+This coming July we are meeting in person in Ottawa - see poster above for more information.

 The Regional Fellowship Development Team meets the last Sunday of every month at 6pm EST on the Zoom platform.
 Anyone can join us.